InternetFreedomFoundation/archive/content/post/read-iffs-response-to-the-draft-competition-amendment-bill-2020-our-ask-hold-big-tech-accountable.md

 +++
-author = "Sidharth Deb"
+author = 'Sidharth Deb'
-categories = ["Policy", "Privacy", "innovation", "big tech"] date = 2020-03-20T08:48:25Z description = ""
+categories = ['Policy', 'Privacy', 'innovation', 'big tech', 'Economy'] date = 2020-03-20T08:48:25Z description = ''
 draft = false
-slug = "read-iffs-response-to-the-draft-competition-amendment-bill-2020-our-ask-hold-big-tech-accountable"
+slug = 'read-iffs-response-to-the-draft-competition-amendment-bill-2020-our-ask-hold-big-tech-accountable'
-summary = "IFF responded to the Ministry of Corporate Affairs; draft Competition (Amendment) Bill, 2020 .
+summary = 'IFF responded to the Ministry of Corporate Affairs; draft Competition (Amendment) Bill, 2020 .
 We suggest ways in which the Government could strengthen and streamline its institutions.
-We also stress on the need for India’s competition laws to reflect challenges emerging from technology markets." tags = ["Policy", "Privacy", "innovation", "big tech"] title = "Read IFF’s Response to the Draft Competition (Amendment) Bill, 2020.
+We also stress on the need for India’s competition laws to reflect challenges emerging from technology markets.' tags = ['Policy', 'Privacy', 'innovation', 'big tech', 'Economy'] title = 'Read IFF’s Response to the Draft Competition (Amendment) Bill, 2020.
 Our Ask?
-Hold Big Tech Accountable"
+Hold Big Tech Accountable'

 +++